Free from Plastic Pollution: Five Actions Congregations Can Take

 (5) Aim to become a Zero-Waste Church.
 Learn from a church in Raleigh, North Carolina that did just that.

 These are just a few ideas for education and action.
-There are more in the resolution itself, and there are plenty of resources on the Internet from organizations like the Sierra Club and #BreakFreeFromPlastic.
+There are plenty of additional resources on the Internet from organizations like the Sierra Club and #BreakFreeFromPlastic.
 There are also apps that can help you reduce plastic use.

 The Rev. Robert Grabill and the Rev. Dr. Robert Shore-Goss were two of the primary authors and drivers behind this resolution.
 They would love to hear from congregations about how they are living out the resolution and are also available to assist in discerning how to take action.
 Contact either Shore-Goss or Grabill.